YaoQ/pcduino-doc/en/post/scipy-on-pcduino8.md

-# SciPy on pcDuino8 Uno
+# "Matlab" on pcDuino8 Uno
 **SciPy** (pronounced “Sigh Pie”) is a Python-based ecosystem of open-source software for mathematics, science, and engineering.
 In particular, these are some of the core packages:
 - **NumPy** : Base N-dimensional array package
 - **SciPy library** : Fundamental library for scientific computing